 Our Mission and Vision

-Mentor Me is a 17-year old nonprofit that helps at-risk youth achieve their best in school and in life by providing them with one-on-one, long-term adult mentors.
+Mentor Me is a 17-year old nonprofit that helps at-risk youth achieve their best in school and in life by providing them with one-on-one, long-term adult mentors and advocacy.
 In 2000, a group of concerned parents, teachers and community members came together to explore ways to support students who were recognized as “falling through the cracks,” at McNear Elementary School in Petaluma, California.
 These youth were struggling to succeed academically, often due to at-home challenges, including mental and behavioral health issues and family challenges such as unemployment, incarceration and drug use.
 Supporting these youth was all the more challenging due to the California Department of Education cutting funding for elementary school counseling services, leaving a lack of support and guidance for many students whose life circumstances made them particularly vulnerable to academic failure and participation in risky behavior.

 In 2001, the McNear Mentoring Program was started.
 Carefully selected adult mentors supported three mentees that year.
 Additional Petaluma schools were added to the mentor program, and in 2004 the program’s name was changed to Mentor Me Petaluma.
 In 2014, the name was changed to Mentor Me to support at-risk, in-need youth beyond Petaluma.